Beloretsk Metallurgical Plant

 Beloretsk Metallurgical Plant’s rope-producing facility marked its 90th anniversary.
 The Beloretsk plant’s engineers and workers were the first in Russia to discover the technology for producing steel (patented) wire, which made it possible to produce steel ropes domestically.

 Beloretsk Metallurgical Plant began implementing an import-substituting investment project on producing multistrand ropes with a total cost of 510.6 million rubles.
 This will enable the plant to produce non-rotation ropes of 6 to 12 strands 22 to 90 mm in diameter and coat them in polymer for improved durability.
-Such ropes are used for lifting machines, bearing structures in suspension bridges, coal and ore mining, gas and oil, shipping industries.
+Such ropes are used for lifting machines, bearing structures in suspension bridges, coal and ore mining, gas and oil industries.

 The plant’s unique microwire workshop marked its 40th anniversary.
 The workshop produces over 20 products, including stainless, spring, rope and low-carbon wire, microwire from 0.009 to 0.09 mm in diameter, as well as wire mesh, carbide and diamond die, and watch springs.
 The workshop is Russia’s only producer of wire several times thinner than a human hair.
 The plant’s microwire is used at high-tech facilities.